ncoghlan/misc/notes/python3/questions_and_answers.rst

 Unicode literals primarily to reduce the number of purely mechanical code changes being imposed on users that are doing the right thing in Python 2 and using Unicode for their text handling.

+A likely outcome of some of the discussions at PyCon 2014 is a new migration assistance tool that aims to allow users to migrate files to the common subset of Python 2 and 3 on a file-by-file basis.
+This will make it easier to migrate software incrementally and opportunistically, first switching to the common subset running on Python 2.7, before migrating to the common subset on Python 3.

 So far we've managed to walk the line by persuading our Python 2 users that we aren't going to leave them in the lurch when it comes to appropriate